Common Questions About GloFish® Fluorescent Fish

 Are GloFish freshwater fish or saltwater fish?
 Like their non-fluorescent counterparts, GloFish are freshwater fish.
 They should not be placed in a saltwater environment.

 Where can I find detailed information about GloFish?
-Our fish should be cared for exactly the same as their non-fluorescent counterparts.
+GloFish should be cared for in the same way as their non-fluorescent counterparts.
 In general, guidelines for maintaining a happy and healthy GloFish can be found on our GloFish Care page.
 A great resource for detailed care information about zebrafish in particular is The Zebrafish Book.

 Who can I talk with regarding specific questions about my GloFish?
 If you have specific questions about your particular fish that are not answered in either of the websites noted above (including concerns about odd behavior or possible illness), our best suggestion is to contact either your local fish store or a local veterinarian who works with fish, since both are great resources for fish-specific questions.
 If you have additional questions, please visit our Contact Page.

 Is my GloFish pregnant?
-Aside from their color, fluorescent fish are the same as other fish in every way.
-This includes everything from general care and temperature preferences, to growth rate and life expectancy.
-Accordingly, all females will carry unfertilized eggs upon reaching maturity, resulting in a “pregnant” look.
+Like their non-fluorescent counterparts, all females will carry unfertilized eggs upon reaching maturity, resulting in a “pregnant” look.